vsaguero/VENUE/tutorial.md

 +------+---------+------+------+------------+-----------+
 ```

 By default, the LXCs do not start since they need a specific configuration.
-To properly configure the environment use the following script:
+To properly configure the environment use the following script (this script also provides some configuration needed to start the ns-3 network explained in the next section.):

 ```console
 imdea@venue:~$ sudo sh environment.sh static 2